Study level

 Knowledge control

-- 3 assessments of practical work (structural diagrams, geological sections)
+- 3 practical work evaluations (structural diagrams, geological sections)

 Syllabus

-Geological evolution of France and particularly of the Languedoc.
+Geological evolution of France and in particular of Languedoc.
 To show that the geologist must know how to integrate transdisciplinary tools.
-The notions treated are in particular:
+The concepts covered are in particular:

-- Western European rifting and the opening of the Gulf of Lions
+- Western European rifting and the opening of the Gulf of Lion

 - The geology of the Languedoc

-• Synthetic description of the practical sessions and number of hours associated with each session
+- Synthetic description of TP sessions and number of hours associated with each session

-3 sessions of 3h of practical work, the first one about the Hercynian massif of the Maures, the second one in the context of Alpine convergence (Chambéry), and the third one in Languedoc (poly-phase up to the Oligocene rift, map of Alès).
+3 sessions of 3 hours of practical work, the first on the Hercynian massif of the Maures, the second in the context of Alpine convergence (Chambéry), and the third in Languedoc (poly-phasing up to the Oligocene rift, map of Alès).

-• Description of the themes/manipulations addressed during your field trip(s) and details of the destinations/sites
+- Description of the themes/manips covered during your field trip(s) and details of destinations/sites

-Field trip 1 (Hercynian): Identification of the crystalline and metamorphic rock facies of the Montagne Noire (Gorges d'Héric and Cabrières), geological field section, reading of the landscape and exercise to re-identify the elements of the geological map.
+Exit 1 (Hercynian): Identification of the facies of crystalline and metamorphic rocks of the Montagne Noire (Gorges d'Héric and Cabrières), geological section of the terrain, reading of the landscape and exercise of re-identification of the elements of the geological map.

-To know and understand the underground and the various geological events in France.
+To know and understand the subsoil and the various geological events in France.

-Know how to construct a structural diagram, log, geological section, map commentary, geological interpretation of geophysical data, landscapes, and rock recognition in the field.
+Know how to construct a structural diagram, log, geological section, map commentary, geological interpretation of geophysical data, landscapes, and rock reconnaissance in the field.